 Chinese gadget maker Xiaomi is making its mark in the connected fitness market with another budget device – this time its a smart scale.
-The Mi scale was launched in early 2015 and originally sold only in China.
-Luckily for us, it has since made its way across the border.
 Although not as feature rich as some of the other connected scales, at less than $60 the Xiaomi scale sells at about half the price of leading brands.

 The device tracks weight and BMI, and connects via Bluetooth to Xiaomi’s Mi Fit iOS and Android apps, so you can track your weight over time.
 It is capable of managing the weight of up to 16 people with its app, so its suitable for the whole family.

 There are 161 LEDs which light up to show your weight.
 The overall body of the scale has a smooth design and round edges, and is protected by tempered glass panels.
 The display itself is embedded into the body.

 The scale is receiving excellent reviews on Amazon, and is averaging an impressive 4.5 stars out of a maximum of 5.
 This is a great product, especially when you consider the price.

 Launched last year, the Polar Balance scale features a large display, to ensure that the digits are easily readable, and a splash-proof glass design.
 The scale provides you with your weight and BMI, and can be used by up to 10 different people.
 The biggest selling point of this device though, is the software.